flutter/website/CONTRIBUTING.md

 In general, follow these practices.

-* Favor trusting the writer.
+* Favor trusting the contributor.
   If they stand by the changes and the copy issues are minimal, _approve the PR_.
 * Provide suggested changes with corrected copy to make your change clear.

 To conduct a consistent copy review in the Flutter website:

-1. [Review a PR][request-pr] when it meets the following conditions:
+1. [Review a PR][review-pr] when it meets the following conditions:

-   1. The writer [requested your review][request-review] of the PR.
+   1. The contributor [requested your review][request-review] of the PR.

-   1. The writer applied the [**review.copy**][review-copy-label]
+   1. The contributor applied the [**review.copy**][review-copy-label]
       label to the PR.

-   1. The writer didn't set the PR to [Draft mode][set-draft].
+   1. The contributor didn't set the PR to [Draft mode][set-draft].
-      You can provide feedback to a draft issue, but you should understand that the author's still working on the draft.
+      You can provide feedback to a draft issue, but you should understand that the contributor's still working on the draft.

 1. Check that text and code examples are consistent with one another.